Variable Window

 You can move the columns of the variable window by dragging the header with the mouse.
 You can also change the width of these columns.

-A double left-click on a column separator automatically adjusts its width to the longest element:
+Double-clicking with the left mouse button on the column separator automatically adjusts its width to the longest element:

-You can edit the value of a variable by double-clicking on the name or by invoking the right-click context menu to select Edit Value.
+You can edit the value of a variable by double-clicking on the name or by right-clicking on the context menu to select the Edit value option.

 You can copy the name or value of a variable by clicking on the name and selecting the Copy function in the context menu.

-You can clear unnecessary variables by right-clicking and selecting Clear (the delete key is also used).
+You can clear unnecessary variables by right-clicking and selecting Clear (the key is also used delete).
 To clear all variables, select the broom icon in the upper right corner.

-In the Julia programming language you can use not only Latin characters, but also Unicode characters such as \delta .
-When you enter the \delta character on the command line, pressing the Tab key, you can get the corresponding character, which can be used as a variable name.
-The resulting character can be copied from the command line and pasted into the script editor for usage.
+In the Julia programming language, you can use not only Latin characters, but also characters from Unicode, for example, \delta .
+When entering the \delta character in the command line, pressing the Tab it is possible to get the corresponding symbol, which can be used as a variable name.
+The resulting symbol can be copied from the command line and pasted into the script editor for use.

 |

-For example, put any number in any free cell of a matrix - the matrix will be automatically expanded (filled with zeros) to that cell.
-Entering a variable in the command line or script editor will show the changed matrix:
+For example, put any number in any free cell of the matrix — the matrix will be automatically expanded (filled with zeros) to this cell.
+Entering a variable in the command line or script editor will show the modified matrix: